Nirkan/OMEROSlicer/README.md

 4. Select the category Developer tools and select Extension wizard.
 5. Click on Select Extension and find the unziped extension folder.
 6. Go in the folder and click on select folder.
-7. You can find the module in modules drown down.
+7. You can find the module in modules drop down.

 Reference : [Example Installation Instructions](https://www.youtube.com/watch?v=QsxzjQb05D4&t=106s)